edgio-docs/edgio-docs/src/pages/guides/wordpress.md

 title: WordPress Integration
 ---

-This guide shows you how to deploy a [WordPress](https://www.wordpress.com/) backed application on {{ PRODUCT }}.
+This guide shows you how to deploy a [WordPress](https://www.wordpress.com/)-backed application on {{ PRODUCT }}.
 Depending on your WordPress hosting provider, these instructions may vary.

 ## What is WordPress? {/*what-is-wordpresss*/}